On 4 April 2022, Bala’s application for bail was rejected by the Kano State High Court.

 Humanists International fears that Bala is being targeted solely for having exercised his rights to freedom of belief and freedom of expression, which are protected under the Nigerian Constitution, and under international and regional instruments to which Nigeria is a signatory.

-In a country where many regard ex-Muslims as “apostates” and extremist Islamists pose a serious threat, and given Bala’s recent transfer to a police station in Kano, Humanists International is deeply concerned for Bala’s safety.
+In a country where many regard ex-Muslims as “apostates” and extremist Islamists pose a serious threat; given that Bala is incarcerated in a Kano State correctional facility, Humanists International is deeply concerned for Bala’s safety.